To learn more about our Everlasting Strategy, please watch the brief but insightful introductory video below…

 Actual allocations can vary, but we will not initiate a position of less than 2%.

 As stated above, we expect the portfolio to have very low turnover.
-Once we find a great business that meets the criteria discussed above and trades at a reasonable price, we would prefer to hold that position forever, if possible.
+Once we find a great business that meets the criteria discussed above and trades at a reasonable price, we would prefer to hold that position as long as possible, if possible.

 We will make adjustments to the portfolio over time, as new information about each individual company becomes available.
 But we do not expect to make frequent, significant changes to the portfolio.
 The most likely actions to be taken over time are: